yinboblue/CNN-Multi-Label-Text-Classification/README.md

 # Convolutional Neural Networks for Multi-Label Text Classification

+This project is my research group project, and it is also a study of TensorFlow, Deep Learning(CNN, RNN, LSTM, etc.).

-The main objective of the project is to .
+The main objective of the project is to solve the multi-label text classification problem.

+The project refer to [dennybritz/cnn-text-classification-tf](https://github.com/dennybritz/cnn-text-classification-tf), make the data helper supports Chinese language (Task required) and modified the network structure (Based on my task).

 ## Requirements